11 Mar 5 ways to use marketing automation to optimize your communication

-To learn more about the rules related to the differences between OPT-IN and OPT-OUT in the context of an e-mail communication, we recommend our article on the subject.
+To learn more about the rules related to the differences between OPT-IN and OPT-OUT in the context of e-mail communication, we recommend our article on the subject.

 2 - Remarketing, a must

 Remarketing allows you to imagine marketing operations using all the information you have gathered on your contacts.
-You can thus choose to send your communications according to the level of engagement of your contacts, their participation in the activities (concerts, exhibitions...) of your choice, their interests, or the purchases they have already made on your online store.
+You can thus choose to send your communications according to the level of engagement of your contacts, their participation in activities (concerts, exhibitions...) of your choice, their interests, or the purchases they have already made on your online store.
 Whatever your ideas are, marketing automation can help you realize them.

 3 - Personalized content, the key to making your KPIs soar